-The DAcCHM graduate will be uniquely trained and prepared to enter Chinese Medicine practice with TCM knowledge and skills applicable to working in an integrative medical setting.
-The DAcCHM can be completed in one accelerated trimester (17 credit hours) as an ongoing continuum directly from the MAc program.
-Alternatively, it can be completed in 2 trimesters.
+The DAcCHM graduate will be uniquely trained and prepared to enter Chinese Medicine practice with TCM knowledge and skills applicable to integrative medical settings.
+The DAcCHM is usually completed in 2 trimesters.
 Students who completed the MAcCHM can also elect to take a trimester or two off and then return to the DAcCHM for completion.
-(Please note that the MAcCHM DAcCHM dual degree program must be completed within 9.33 YEARS, (112 months).
+(Please note that the MAcCHM DAcCHM dual degree program must be completed within 7.33 YEARS (88 months).
 Graduates from other ACAHM accredited Master's degree programs in acupuncture with a Chinese Herbal Medicine specialization are welcome to discuss admissions to the CCMU DAcCHM completers program with CCMU admissions advisors.